 Glutamate excess causes anxiety.

-Low Dopamine (whose precursors are the amino acids L-tyrosine and L-phenylalanine) can cause anxiety.
+Elevated Dopamine (whose precursors are the amino acids L-tyrosine and L-phenylalanine) can cause anxiety.

 Elevated Norepinephrine and Epinephrine are associated with anxiety and panic disorders.
 However, the role of norepinephrine in anxiety is not yet settled.